reskillamericans/website/README.md

 This will combine the "marketing" website with a log-in site for participants.

+## Current Features

+- Complete "Marketing" web site:
+  - / (home)
+  - /learn-more
+  - /partner
+  - /donate
+  - /about-us
+  - /news
+  - /faq
+-

+## Future Goals

 The primary features here are:

 - Collecting user information, including linking to LinkedIn identity for all participants.
 - Collecting ongoing metrics via surveys, content engagement, and course completions so we have longitudinal data on all participants, progess, and success rates.